 Galveston Seawalls and Galveston Bulkheads are prone to erosion.

 Despite the fact that they are designed to repel water (from Galveston Bay or Gulf) as well as contain the neighboring soils, while getting constantly beaten and worn by weather, gravity, rising and falling tides, boat wakes, currents, seasonal water level changes, etc., during heavy rain events, Seawall or Bulkheads must be able to “exhale” the newly introduced water in the soils into the adjacent water body.
 If they are not “exhaled,” extreme hydraulic pressure will be exerted on the seawall.
 Because water seeks the path of least resistance, it will eventually find a weak area (panel joint, attachment anchor) or eventually crack a panel.
 In a “worse-case scenario,” the water will exit underneath the seawall panels taking soil with it.
 This can cause extremely weak soils and thus soil erosion occurs from the upper soils at a very rapid pace.
 And, because the weak soil zones can and do happen at any vertical level in the surrounding, adjacent soils, soil collapse can occur.
 More commonly, soil erosion causes soils located directly behind the seawall begin to weaken and create voids.
 We have had cases where you could actually see the soil color difference in the water, directly below and close to the bottom of the seawall structure!

 When seawall repair is required, it is something that must be addressed immediately.
-Procrastination can lead to major erosion of property as the issue will continuously worsen.
+Waiting can lead to major erosion of property as the issue will continuously worsen.
 If that happens, your vulnerability to storms and high tides will increase.
 Eventually, total collapse may take place with catastrophic results.
-We are experts in seawall repairs and will inspect your entire waterfront for any other areas requiring remediation.
+We are the experts in Galveston seawall and bulkhead repairs, and will inspect your entire waterfront for any other areas requiring remediation.
 We can make recommendations as to the best course of action.